By Apollo 24|7, Published on- 23 November 2022 & Updated on -

 2. Advanced tests

-Lab tests may not be enough, so your doctor may order some advanced tests, which include a CT scan and an ultrasound which can offer images of the bile duct, gall bladder and pancreas to spot any abnormalities.
+Lab tests may not be enough, so your doctor may order some advanced tests, including a CT scan and an ultrasound, which can offer images of the bile duct, gall bladder and pancreas to spot abnormalities.
 Besides that, an individual may also require an oral glucose tolerance exam to see the blood sugar level before and after drinking the sweet solution.

 There's also a secretin pancreatic function test wherein a tube is inserted from the throat to the upper small intestine to release secretin hormone in the pancreas to check for the response.
 Endoscopic ultrasound and endoscopic retrograde cholangiopancreatography may also be done.